New Zealand's record-breaking Great Rides

 Gilchrist’s Store, Oturehua, Otago Central Rail Trail

-Gilchrist's has been operating since 1902, and folks say little has changed over the years.
+Gilchrist's has been operating since 1902, and they say little has changed over the years.
 Nowadays, however, you’ll find espresso alongside the Rinso laundry powder, with the shelves chock-a-block with products from the past alongside present-day essentials such as pies, ice blocks, groceries and postcards.
-It’s offers a strong shot of nostalgia on the Otago Central Rail Trail, a Great Ride already loaded with local history.
+It offers a strong shot of nostalgia on the Otago Central Rail Trail, a Great Ride already loaded with local history.

 Hapuawhenua Viaduct, Ohakune Old Coach Road, Mountains to Sea Ngā Ara Tūhono Cycle Trail

 The old pack-track winds around the forested edge of Tongariro National Park, alongside the main trunk line.
-This section of railway features spooky tunnels and two famous historic viaducts, including Hapuwhenua – reputedly the longest in the Southern Hemisphere at 284 metres long, and 45 metres above the stream.
-Restored as part of the Cycle Trail development, this beautiful curved structure can be walked or cycled along, just don’t look down between the sleepers!
+This section of railway features spooky tunnels and two famous historic viaducts, including Hapuwhenua – reputedly the longest in the southern hemisphere at 284m long, and 45m above the stream.
+Restored as part of the cycle trail development, this beautiful curved structure can be walked or cycled along, just don’t look down between the sleepers!

-The longest & highest suspension bridge on the Great Rides of New Zealand
+The longest and highest suspension bridge on the Great Rides of New Zealand

 Maramataha Bridge, Timber Trail

-Interesting bridges are a New Zealand Cycle Trails speciality, so if you don’t know your swing from your truss or suspension, you’re in for an education!
+Interesting bridges are a New Zealand Cycle Trails specialty, so if you don’t know your swing from your truss or suspension, you’re in for an education.
 A Great Ride with particularly grand bridges is the Timber Trail through Pureora Forest.
 No less than 35 new bridges were built to complete the 85km trail, some simple creek crossings, others spanning spectacular gorges.

-Of eight suspension bridges, three are more than 100 metres long.
+Of eight suspension bridges, three are more than 100m long.
 The biggest is the whopping Maramataha.
-At 141 metres long and 53 metres high, it’s a thrill to cross, beautiful to look at, and the iconic photo-op of the entire Timber Trail.
+At 141m long and 53m high, it’s a thrill to cross, beautiful to look at, and the iconic photo-op of the entire Timber Trail.

 The Old Ghost Road